griddb/griddb-docker/java-client/README.md

 2. Mount current folder into docker container.
 3. Process docker image GridDB java will run hidden.
 Run command ```$ docker ps``` about show it.
 4. In command: The `pwd` is current path when run image.
 The "/root/." is path into docker container.
 This 2 value can change with user purpose
 5. With command step 2.
-GridDB java can docker execute for 2 method(multicast method and fix list method)
+GridDB java can docker execute for 2 method(multicast method and fixed list method)

 Step 3: Sample execute
 ```console